notaustens/wimWizard/README.md

 ## Remove Packages

+1. Open the packages.txt file that was created in [Step 4](#step-4:-investigate-the-windows-image-file)

 # Step 6: Optimize the Windows Image File & Commit Changes

 1. In the command prompt, enter the following command to cleanup the component base and optimize the Windows image file: